 MClinDent in Paediatric Dentistry

-Application window now open for September 2018 entry!
+Application window now closed for September 2018 entry.

 Why choose the MClinDent in Paediatric Dentistry at Sheffield?

 The School of Clinical Dentistry at Sheffield is one of the leading dental academic institutions in the United Kingdom.
 With excellent links to Schools and Departments within the University and Sheffield Hospitals.
 This modular M Clin Dent in Paediatric Dentistry covers all aspects of the oral care of children and adolescents.
 This course is 2 years full-time.

 Next available intake